-8. WATER SUPPLY ASSESSMENTS FOR THE MARKET PLACE AND LOTS 103 AND 106 PROJECTS
+8. WATER SUPPLY ASSESSMENTS FOR THE MARKET PLACE AND LOTS 103 AND 106 PROJECTS - WELCH / AKIYOSHI / SANCHEZ / WEGHORST

-Recommendation: That the Board approve the Water Supply Assessment for the Market Place Project and the Water Supply Assessment for the Lots 103 and 106 Project.
+Recommendation: That the Board approve the Water Supply Assessment for the Market Place Project and the Water Supply Assessment for Lot 103 and Lot 106 Project.